forrestdiamond/Player-History-Vis/README.md

 What it does
 Right now our program will take in a Retrosheet player ID and output an image showing the player's transaction history.
 Every trade, signing, release- it's all in there.

+Use transtree to build a tree, the rshiny files are currently underdevelopment

 See: http://devpost.com/software/player-history-vis